 - Almost all states have mandatory liability insurance requirements which means you are required to buy specific limits of liability coverage in order to be legal.
 In Kansas these limits are 25/50/10 which means you must have $25,000 of bodily injury coverage per person, $50,000 of bodily injury coverage per accident, and $10,000 of property damage coverage.

 - If you have a loan on your vehicle, almost every bank will require you to have comprehensive coverage to guarantee their interest in the vehicle.
-If coverage lapses or is cancelled, the lender will be forced to insure your Ford at a more expensive rate and force you to pay the higher price.
+If coverage lapses or is canceled, the lender will be forced to insure your Ford at a more expensive rate and force you to pay the higher price.

 - Insurance protects your Ford and your assets.
 It also can pay for medical bills incurred in an accident.
 Liability insurance will also pay for a defense attorney if you cause an accident and are sued.
 If your vehicle suffers damage from an accident or hail, your insurance policy will pay all costs to repair after the deductible has been paid.